xtuml/bridgepoint/doc-bridgepoint/notes/8821_new_persistence_preference.int.md

 7. Unit Test
 ------------
+7.1 Test old persistence
-7.1 Open a test model with action language
+7.1.1 Open a test model with action language (GPS Watch or Microwave Oven will work)
-7.2 Disable persisting actions to separate files in preferences `xtUML` > `Action Language`
-7.3 Load and perisst (right click, `BridgePoint Utilities` > `Load and Persist`)
+7.1.2 Load and persist (right click, `BridgePoint Utilities` > `Load and Persist`)
-7.4 Verify on disk that no `.masl` or `.oal` action files were created
+7.1.3 Verify on disk that no `.masl` or `.oal` action files were created
-7.5 In the Java perspective, close and reopen the project
+7.1.4 In the Java perspective, close and reopen the project
-7.6 Verify that the action language was loaded properly
+7.1.5 Verify that the action language was loaded properly

-7.7 Enable persisting actions to separate files in preferences `xtUML` > `Action Language`
+7.2 Test new persistence
+7.2.1 Close BridgePoint.
+Enable persistence in separate files by editing `org.xtuml.bp.pkg/plugin_customization.ini` such that the line `org.xtuml.bp.core/bridgepoint_prefs_activity_persistence=no_persist_activity_files` becomes `org.xtuml.bp.core/bridgepoint_prefs_activity_persistence=persist_activity_files`
+7.2.2 Restart BridgePoint.
-7.8 Load and perisst (right click, `BridgePoint Utilities` > `Load and Persist`)
+7.2.3 Load and persist (right click, `BridgePoint Utilities` > `Load and Persist`)
-7.9 Verify on disk that action files were created
+7.2.4 Verify on disk that action files were created
-7.10 Verify that no action language exists in any `.xtuml` file
+7.2.5 Verify that no action language exists in any `.xtuml` file
-7.11 In the Java perspective, close and reopen the project
+7.2.6 In the Java perspective, close and reopen the project
-7.12 Verify that the action language was loaded properly
+7.2.7 Verify that the action language was loaded properly

+_Testing tip: When manually testing features that must affect persisted files on disk in very particulary ways, it is often times good to initialize a git repository with the test models.
+In this way, it is very easy to see when `.masl` files are created and when the action language is removed from the `.xtuml` files._

 8. User Documentation
 ---------------------